Tennessee Tech University Scholarships 2025–2026 | Automatic, Competitive & Hidden Gems

 Flagship Scholarship FAQs

 What are the key deadlines?
-Apply via ScholarWeb by Dec 15 and make sure all required materials are in by Jan 15.
+Submit ScholarWeb by Dec 15 and send all required transcripts/scores/materials by Jan 15.

 💎 Hidden Gem Scholarships

-Beyond the big automatic and flagship awards, Tennessee Tech offers a range of “hidden gem” scholarships and programs that can add real value.
-These include ROTC benefits, study abroad funding, and undergraduate research stipends that many families overlook.
+Beyond the major automatic and competitive awards, Tennessee Tech offers valuable “hidden gem” scholarships: ROTC tuition/fees benefits, study abroad funding, and research stipends many families don’t know exist.

 Hidden Gem FAQs